alqsin/osu-viewer/README.md

 osu-viewer
 =====
 Extremely in-progress.
 Will eventually allow for the viewing of replays in a web browser.
+See a demo of the most recent working version [here.](http://alexl.in/osu-viewer-test)

 Runs on
 -----